Azure Virtual Desktop technical (ARM-based model) deployment walkthrough. It covers all you need to know and beyond!

 As part of this release, AVD now also integrates into the AZ PowerShell module.
 Commands are now starting with e.g. Get-AzWvdDesktop instead of Get-RDSDesktop.
-This leaves up to still create all the Windows Virtual Desktop components completely automated via PoSH.
+This leaves up to still create all the Azure Virtual Desktop components completely automated via PoSH.
 ARM templates for doing the Workspace (tenant), host pools and application group deployments automated are coming soon.
 More information can be found here.